any-docs/css/content/reference/properties/position/index.md

 ### Performance & Accessibility

 Scrolling elements containing `fixed` or `sticky` content can cause performance and accessibility issues.
 As a user scrolls, the browser must repaint the sticky or fixed content in a new location.
 Depending on the content needing to be repainted, the browser performance, and the device's processing speed, the browser may not be able to manage repaints at 60 fps.
 Such a scenario can lead to [jank](/en-US/docs/Glossary/Jank) and, more importantly, accessibility concerns for people with sensitivities.
-One solution is to add {{cssxref("will-change", "will-change: transform")}} to the positioned elements to render the element in its own layer, improving repaint speed and therefore improving performance and accessibility.
+One solution is to add `will-change: transform` to the positioned elements to render the element in its own layer, improving repaint speed and therefore improving performance and accessibility.

 ## Formal definition